Qualifications Explained

 Higher Skills Qualifications

-Our excellent reputation makes our college a desired destination to study one of our higher skills courses offering flexible learning and giving you access to degree study on your doorstep.
+Kirklees College is a desired destination to study a higher skills course, offering flexible learning and giving you access to degree study on your doorstep.

 A Higher National Certificate (HNC) is designed to prepare students for employment.
 Studying an HNC course is an excellent route into a variety of industries, from HNC Electrical Engineering to HNC childhood practice, there are a huge number of career-based options available.